aspose-cells/Aspose.Cells-API-References/english/go-cpp/VbaModuleCollection/Get_String/_index.md

 ## Get_String function

-Gets <see cref="VbaModule"/> in the list by the name.
+Gets VbaModule in the list by the name.

 ```go